fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

     caption="An example of layer-fuse architecture."
 >}}

-In layer-fuse architectures (also called *dataflow*, which also means another thing in accelerator just to mess with your mind), instead, the PEs work on all the operands at once.
-The secret is that, when the operands are too big to fit on the available PEs, you perform part of the computations in an iteration, and the remaning part in another, as it is show in the figure above for the matrix multiplication example.
+In layer-fuse architectures (also called *dataflow*, which also means another thing in hardware accelerators just to mess with you), instead, the PEs work on all the operands at once.
+The secret is that, when the operands are too big to fit on the available PEs, you perform part of the computations in an iteration, and the remaning part in another, as it is shown in the figure above for the matrix multiplication example.

 ### Axiom 4
 > NorthPole distributes memory among cores (Figs. 1B and 2F) and, within a core, not only places memories near compute (2) but also intertwines critical compute with memory (Fig. 2, A and B).
 The nearness of memory and compute enables each core to exploit data locality for energy efficiency.
 NorthPole dedicates a large area to on-chip memory that is neither centralized nor organized in a tradi- tional memory hierarchy.